anandzy/remote-mini-k8s/README.md

 ### Pre Set-ups

-- 'Git' to pull this repo from github.
+- 'Git' to clone this repo from github.

-- You need to have aws credentials in place with permissions that can create ec2 in aws.
+- You need to have aws programmatic credentials in place with permissions that can mananage ec2/r53 in aws.

 - Terraform latest version on your local manchine.